B.S.N. On-Campus Admission

 Prior to beginning nursing courses, the following criteria must be met.
 Failure to do so by deadline will result in loss of nursing placement.

-- Completion of the following coursework with a grade of “C” or better :
+- Completion of the following coursework with a letter grade of C or better :

 - PPT 315—Human Pharmacology